ibm-cloud-docs/assistant/actions.md

 - **Currency**: For currency values in user input.
 The currency can be expressed with a currency symbol or currency-specific terms, such as `20 cents`, `five dollars`, or `$10`.

 - **Percent**: For percentages in user input.
-The percentage can be expressed in an utterance with the percent symbol or written out using the word percent, such as `15%` or `10 percent`.
+The percentage can be expressed in an utterance with the percent symbol or written out using the word `percent`, such as `15%` or `10 percent`.

 #### Customizing validation
 {: #actions-response-types-validation}